vmratcliff/SQL-Employee-Database/README.md

 3. Data Analysis

-## Instructions

 #### Data Modeling

-Inspect the CSVs and sketch out an ERD of the tables.
+Inspect the CSVs and sketch out an Entity Relationship Diagram (ERD) of the tables.

 #### Data Engineering

-* Use the information you have to create a table schema for each of the six CSV files.
+* Use the information to create a table schema for each of the six CSV files.
 Specify data types, primary keys, foreign keys, and other constraints.

 * Import each CSV file into the corresponding SQL table.

 #### Data Analysis

-Once you have a complete database, do the following:
+Perform SQL queries to answer the following questions:

 1. List the following details of each employee: employee number, last name, first name, gender, and salary.